-Both EPA and the State are committed to maintaining a level playing field and establishing a credible deterrence to noncompliance throughout the regulated community.
+Both EPA and the State are committed to maintaining a level playing field and establishing a credible deterrence to non-compliance throughout the regulated community.
 As a result, EPA and the State will work together to develop and implement a plan to coordinate compliance monitoring and enforcement activities.
-These activities may include but are not limited to identifying Federal and State priorities, developing and implementing inspection targeting methods, developing targeted inspection lists, exchanging information regarding ongoing Federal and State enforcement actions against significant noncompliers (SNCs) and Secondary Violators as defined in EPA's Hazardous Waste Civil Enforcement Response Policy dated March 1996, or any revisions thereto, and VADEQ's Enforcement Manual.
+These activities may include, but are not limited to, identifying Federal and State priorities, developing and implementing inspection targeting methods, developing targeted inspection lists, exchanging information regarding ongoing Federal and State enforcement actions against significant non-compilers (SNC) and Secondary Violators as defined in the EPA's Hazardous Waste Civil Enforcement Response Policy dated March 1996, or any revisions thereto.

 Enforcement and compliance monitoring activities/priorities will be outlined in the Office of Enforcement and Compliance Assurance's MOA guidance.
-EPA and the State will negotiate enforcement and compliance monitoring activities/priorities and describe them in the State's grant Grant Work Plan.
+EPA and the State will negotiate Enforcement and Compliance monitoring activities/priorities and describe them in the State's grant work plan.